 However, these inspection concerns are more with whether the parts in rebuilding the vehicle were legal.
 These inspections hardly even touch on the safety of the car or the quality of the work put into it, and for these reasons, an insurer will often decline to provide coverage to a salvage car for anything more than the state minimum personal liability and property damage insurance.

 This is of course bad news for anyone who would rather have their rebuilt salvage car fully insured with physical damage coverage in the form of either collision or comprehensive insurance.

 How to Convince an Insurer to Provide You Coverage

 You might think that you’re out of luck when it comes to getting physical damage coverage for your rebuilt salvage vehicle.
-The truth is that you can get around the fears, however justified, of an insurance provider.
+The truth is that you can get around the fears, however, justified, of an insurance provider.
 It’s just going to take a little bit of extra work on your part.

-This inspection usually entails an agent for your insurer carefully examining your car.
+This inspection usually entails an agent for your insurer carefully examine your car.
 Agents typically take several pictures of the outside of the car, paying close attention to any blemishes or visible signs of damage, and then assess the rest of the car by taking notes or filling out a checklist.

 This information then gets sent back to the insurance company where an underwriter will examine it.
 And make a determination as to whether your vehicle seems to be in good enough shape to warrant insuring it against physical damage.
 If your insurer decides your former salvage vehicle is a good enough risk.
 You’ll receive a quote that includes comprehensive, collision, or whatever other types of physical damage coverage you originally requested.